Spinning (polymers): Direct spinning

-Solution Spinning
+Solution spinning

-If the melting temperature of the polymer is higher than its degradation temperature, the polymer must undergo solution spinning techniques for fiber formation.
-The polymer is first dissolved in a solvent forming a spinning solution (sometimes called a "dope").
+If the melting point of the polymer is higher than its degradation temperature, the polymer must undergo solution spinning techniques for fiber formation.
+The polymer is first dissolved in a solvent, forming a spinning solution (sometimes called a "dope").
 The spinning solution then undergoes dry, wet, dry-jet wet, gel, or electrospinning techniques.

 Dry spinning

 A spinning solution consisting of polymer and a volatile solvent is extruded through a spinneret into an evaporating chamber.
 A stream of hot air impinges on the jets of spinning solution emerging from the spinneret, evaporating the solvent, and solidifying the filaments.
 Solution blow spinning is a similar technique where polymer solution is sprayed directly onto a target to produce a nonwoven fiber mat.

 Wet spinning

 Wet spinning is the oldest of the five processes.
 The polymer is dissolved in a spinning solvent where it is extruded out through a spinneret submerged in a coagulation bath composed of nonsolvents.
 The coagulation bath causes the polymer to precipitate in fiber form.
 Acrylic, rayon, aramid, modacrylic, and spandex are produced via this process.

 A variant of wet spinning is dry-jet wet spinning, where the spinning solution passes through an air-gap prior to being submerged into the coagulation bath.
 This method is used in Lyocell spinning of dissolved cellulose, and can lead to higher polymer orientation due to the higher stretchability of the spinning solution versus the precipitated fiber.